Below is an alphabetical listing of summer opportunities for high school students. Click on each title for more information.

 Sullivan College of Technology & Design

-The Studio is a summer camp running from June 10-15 at Sullivan College of Technology and Design in Louisville, KY.
-Students can participate in a Web Development, Graphic Design, VEX Robotics, or Interior Design camp.
+This summer camp is running from June 9-14 at Sullivan College of Technology and Design in Louisville, KY.
+Students can participate in a Web Development, Graphic Design, Cybersecurity, or Interior Design camp.
 Students stay on campus.
 Meals and evening activities to explore the city and visit local attractions are included.
 Registration closes May 15.

 University of Alabama